Health is fundamental for a good quality of life. Being free from illness or injury directly affects our capacity to enjoy life.

 Further in-depth information on child mortality, including definitions, data sources, historical trends and much more, can be found in our dedicated entry on Child Mortality.

-The interactive time-series plot below shows how child mortality has changed over the long run.
+The interactive time-series plot shows how child mortality has changed over the long run.
 As we can see, child mortality in industrialised countries today is below 5 per 1,000 live births – but these low mortality rates are a very recent development.
 In pre-modern countries child mortality rates were between 300 and 500 per 1,000 live births.
 In developing countries the health of children is quickly improving – but child mortality is still much higher than in developed countries.

 A second interesting feature of the trends depicted in this chart is that there are many sharp ‘spikes’ in the 19th century.
 This is partly because the data quality is improving over time, but also because health crises were more frequent in pre-modern times.
 The decline of crises is an important aspect of improving ‘living standards’.
 In our entry on food price volatility you find empirical evidence of how frequent food crises were.
 In the following plot you can see what these and other crises – epidemics or wars, for example – meant for the health of the population.